YoinkBird/cyclesafe/report/report.md

 @DATADESC: Most of the features in the dataset are categorical, and most of the continuous features have discrete values and can be used as categorical features.

-NOTE: model had to be "dialed back" to accomodate what users can provide
+NOTE: model had to be "dialed back" to accomodate what users can provide, @FUTUREWORK: segmentation

 #### Overview of Modeling Stage: